-- (a) the Director of the Health Sciences Centre (in the case of students concurrently enrolled in the Postgraduate Diploma in Child and Family Psychology) or - (b) the Head of the Department/School/Centre in which the proposed senior supervisor is located (in consultation with the Director, Health Sciences Centre and any other HOD/S involved in supervision). - P: Part I: - (1) A bachelors degree with a major in Psychology; or - (2) A bachelors degree with a major in Education and at least 135 points in Psychology, with at least 45 points in Psychology at 200-level, and 60 points in Psychology at 300-level or above or - (3) Any relevant bachelors degree and a Graduate Diploma of Arts or Science in Psychology; and - (4) PSYC 206 Research Design and Statistics or other research methods course deemed equivalent.
+- (a) the Head of the School of Health Sciences (in the case of students concurrently enrolled in the Postgraduate Diploma in Child and Family Psychology) or - (b) the Head of the Department/School/Centre in which the proposed senior supervisor is located (in consultation with the Head of the School of Health Sciences and any other HOD/S involved in supervision). - P: Part I: - (1) A bachelors degree with a major in Psychology; or - (2) A bachelors degree with a major in Education and at least 135 points in Psychology, with at least 45 points in Psychology at 200-level, and 60 points in Psychology at 300-level or above or - (3) Any relevant bachelors degree and a Graduate Diploma of Arts or Science in Psychology; and - (4) PSYC 206 Research Design and Statistics or other research methods course deemed equivalent.